An introduction to Scottsdale

 This is without doubt one of the best golf courses in Arizona.
 Scarily, it is just another top class course at the impressive Desert Mountain club.

-The best golf course in Scottsdale, Arizona, is the Estancia Club.
+The best private golf course in Scottsdale, Arizona, is the Estancia Club.
 The course was designed by Tom Fazio, opening for play in 1996.
 Estancia Club is located to the north of Scottsdale close to Pinnacle Peak.

 How many golf courses are there in Scottsdale?